 Drizzle & Shine

 After lunch, Mae and I headed to nearby Drizzle and Shine, a vegan clothing and accessory store.
-They opened just this past spring, and they have clothes for women and men, shoes, and jewelry.
+They have clothes for women and men, shoes, and jewelry.

-Owner Jean White was working when we were there, and she was very friendly and happy to tell us about her store.
+Owner Jean White was working when we were there.
+She was very friendly and happy to tell us about her store.
 (She was also kind enough to take the photo of me with Mae above.)

 Drizzle and Shine is such a cute space and definitely somewhere I’d recommend visiting if you’re in the market for pretty things.